— Dr. Zaijing Sun

 — Dr. Biswajit Biswal

 Dr. Biswajit Biswal is an Assistant Professor of Computer Science at South Carolina State University.
-He holds Ph.D. in Computer and Information Systems Engineering from Tennessee State University, M.S. in Electrical Engineering from NYU Tondon School of Engineering, and B.E. in Medical Electronics Engineering from India.
+He holds Ph.D. in Computer and Information Systems Engineering from Tennessee State University, an M.S. in Electrical Engineering from NYU Tondon School of Engineering, and B.E. in Medical Electronics Engineering from India.
 His research interests are machine learning, data mining, cybersecurity, cloud computing, RF signal detection (Drones), IoT, and big data analysis.
 Dr. Biswal has many technical papers published in conferences and journals.
-He has severed as a technical reviewer in many conferences and journals.
+He has served as a technical reviewer in many conferences and journals.
 He is also a member of IEEE.

 — Dr. Krishnakumar Divakar Nangeelil